Volunteer at Gammelgården Museum of Scandia! There are many ways to share your talents:

 Reserve funds will be available for ongoing conservation projects to maintain the artifacts.
 These funds make proactive maintenance possible even in lean. years and protect against the deferral of important restoration projects.

-The link to the auction will be posted in early-April.
-You can help support it not only by donating items, but by making a cash donation, sharing the event with family and friends, and bidding when the auction goes live.
+You can help support the auction and Gammelgården not only by bidding on items, but by sharing the event with family and friends.
 We are looking forward to a great event!!

 Artifact Donations